By TONY SEED

 It is all too reminiscent of former prime minister Jean Chrétien trying to convince the Canadians in 2001 that the deployment of the Canadian navy to the Indian Ocean as part of the Anglo-American invasion of landlocked Afghanistan was done to fight the Taliban.
 And like current Canadian foreign affairs minister John Baird, who thinks the capital of Syria is Washington, U.S. Secretary of State Spokesperson Jen Psaki reveals a certain gap of knowledge of the countries targeted by US warmongering.

 On April 10, this imperialist female misspoke and immediately corrected herself, when describing energy flows in Europe:

 And what that means is there are flows of gas, of natural gas I should say, that go through, from Western Europe through Ukraine to Russia, and we – or I’m sorry, the other way – from Russia through Ukraine to Western Europe.

 The imperialist speaks from a preconceived ideological and political outlook, rather than seeking truth from facts.
 The dogmatic rendering of reality was further revealed on May 12, when Psaki denounced the practice of “carousel voting” during the referendums in Donetsk and Luhansk.
 When a reporter asked her to define the term, however, Psaki was unable to do so.
-(Russians are understandably more familiar with this form of voter fraud, as it was widely reported in the 2011 parliamentary elections.)
+(Canadians are understandably more familiar with this form of voter fraud, as it was widely reported in the 2011 parliamentary elections.)
 But she condemned it anyway.